 - Meaningful Name: Subverted.
 Sachiko means 'Bliss Child'.
-Yeah, RIGHT.
+Sachiko is not a happy person.

 - Politeness Judo: Yukiko's main survival mechanism.
 Sachiko and Tsuruko are also quite capable of this.

-- Slice of Life: One troper's mother has described it as 'pre-war Japanese Seinfeld'.
+- Slice of Life: It's been described as "pre-war Japanese Seinfeld".

 - Yamato Nadeshiko: Yukiko weaponizes it.